zoe-f-cyborg/week_2_digihist_REAL/journal.md

 #### Homebrew

-- the ask for a passwrod to install homebrew briefly had me stumped, until I realized it was the password for my laptop itself (not somehtign specific to python).
+- the ask for a passwrod to install homebrew briefly had me stumped, until I realized it was the password for my laptop itself (not somethign specific to python).
 - I got this message after my first attempt at installing:
 ```
 Error downloading Command Line Tools for Xcode: The operation couldn’t be completed.
 (PKDownloadError error 8.)
 Done.
 Error downloading updates.
 ==> /usr/bin/sudo /bin/rm -f /tmp/.com.apple.dt.CommandLineTools.installondemand.in-progress